Project-MONAI/monai-deploy-app-sdk/README.md

 This will set up the development environment, installing necessary packages.

-For guidance on making a contribution to MONAI Deploy Application SDK, see the [contributing guidelines](CONTRIBUTING.md).
+For guidance on making a contribution to MONAI Deploy App SDK, see the [contributing guidelines](CONTRIBUTING.md).

 ## Community